fastdatascience/faststylometry/README.md

 Tutorial at https://fastdatascience.com/fast-stylometry-python-library/

-Python library for calculating the Burrows Delta.
+This is a Python library for calculating the Burrows Delta.

 Burrows' Delta is an algorithm for comparing the similarity of the writing styles of documents, known as [forensic stylometry](https://fastdatascience.com/how-you-can-identify-the-author-of-a-document/).